Planning the enquiry discussion or meeting

 The Care Act Statutory Guidance states that if someone is removed by being either dismissed or redeployed to a non-regulated activity, from their role providing regulated activity following a safeguarding incident, or a person leaves their role (for example they resign or retire) to avoid a disciplinary hearing following a safeguarding incident and the employer/volunteer organisation feels they would have dismissed the person based on the information they hold, the regulated activity provider has a legal duty to refer to the Disclosure and Barring Service.
 If an agency or personnel supplier has provided the person, then the legal duty sits with that agency.
 Where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as the General Medical Council and the Nursing and Midwifery Council.

-Strategy / Planning Meeting
+Strategy or Planning Meeting

 A strategy/planning meeting must be held within 5-10 working days of the decision that one is required.
 The meeting will include: